davlo199/MDFHPCode/README.md

 To create figures 1,2 and 3 use the script "RplotsMDFHP.R".

 Computation of the expected number of offspring (e.g. Equation 9) is done using the "MiscMDFHPscripts.m" script (lines 1-13).
-The rest of the script is devoted to computing the mean intensity at event times for each of the subprocesses.
+Furthermore, it is used to calculate the mean intensity at event times for each of the subprocesses and estimate $\mathbb{P}[M\in [4.35,5.35)]$ for discussion about the predictive performance of the MDFHP model fitted to the Middle American Trench data set (approximating Equation 10).

 ## Output files
 The "output" directory is split into three subdirectories: "Estimates","Resid" and "Pred" for the output files of the second run of the parameter estimation procedure, transformed residual processes and information gain outputs respectively.